pwittchen/pkup/README.md

 ./install.sh
 ```

 Then, edit `~/.pkup.conf` file to personalize your future reports.
+Remember pkup script also takes into consideration your user name in `.gitconfig` file.

 Usage
 -----